Professor Ruth Swanwick

 I have published extensively on these topics and led funded research projects on deaf children’s multilingualism (British Academy Fellowship); deaf children’s literacy development (ESRC); the role of sign language for deaf children with cochlear implants (Nuffield); and approaches to critical thinking and reflective practice in deaf education (British Academy) and worked as Co-I with the University of York and the Leeds and York Partnership NHS Foundation Trust on a systematic review of early interventions for parents of deaf babies (National Institute for Health Research: Research for Patient Benefit).

-I am currently leading a collaborative UK-Ghana project that investigates the early education for young deaf children and their caregivers in Ghana with Co-Is DR Daniel Fobi, Dr Yaw Nyadu Offei and Dr Alexander Mills Oppong from the University of Education, Winneba, Ghana.
-This research is funded by the British Academy’s Early Childhood Education Programme, supported under the Global Challenges Research Fund. https://medium.com/university-of-leeds/the-power-of-visual-communication-119edc88fd9e
+I am currently developing the impact activities that are the outcome of collaborative UK-Ghana project that investigated the early education for young deaf children and their caregivers in Ghana.
+I am working with Co-Is Dr Daniel Fobi, Dr Yaw Nyadu Offei and Dr Alexander Mills Oppong from the University of Education, Winneba, Ghana to develop deaf leadership, training and academic capacity in early childhood education in Ghana and to document the project outcomes through co-authored publications.
+This research was funded by the British Academy’s Early Childhood Education Programme, supported under the Global Challenges Research Fund. https://medium.com/university-of-leeds/the-power-of-visual-communication-119edc88fd9e

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>